Professor Sheena Radford

 Student education

 I have taught Biochemistry at both undergraduate and postgraduate levels at the University of Leeds since 1995, been an active tutor and supervisor of students at all levels, and, until recently, taught basic mechanisms and concepts in protein folding, and contributed to Advanced Topic Units for final year students.
-I am actively involved with our laboratory’s hosting of students for their final year research projects (Biochemistry and Biological Sciences) for both BSc and MBiol schemes.
+I am involved with our laboratory’s hosting of students for their final year research projects (Biochemistry and Biological Sciences) for both BSc and MBiol schemes.

 Research groups and institutes